Jmateusribeiro/API-And-Web-Testing-RobotFramework/README.md

 - The main focus of this project was to show different ways of develop and running tests;
 - BDD test development make tests more readable;
-- To run the same test with different data, data driven approach is the best option
+- To run the same test with different data, data driven approach is the best option;
-- BDD with CSV it's the best option to data driven approach with a lot of examples
+- BDD with CSV it's the best option to data driven approach with a lot of examples;
-- With lots of suites/tests, pabot it's the best option to run tests
+- With lots of suites/tests, pabot it's the best option to run tests;
+- By using direct URL, tests are faster and more reliable (If menu navigation feature broke, just the test that cover that feature will fail)
+- Don't forget to cover the features of menu navigation :);

 Hope you enjoyed!